Praxis Test Series

 What is the Praxis Test Series?

-The Praxis Series: Professional Assessments for Beginning Teachers® is a set of validated assessments that provides information for use by state education agencies in making licensing decisions.
-Nearly 80 percent of states requiring tests as part of the teacher licensure process.
+The Praxis Series: Professional Assessments for Beginning Teachers is a set of assessments that provide information for use by state education agencies in making licensing decisions.

 Why is Praxis important for me?

-- The State of Maine requires successful scores on the Praxis I exam for teacher certification.
+- The State of Maine requires successful scores on the Praxis CORE exam for teacher certification chosen for this state.

 - The College of Education and Human Development, in order to recommend graduates for initial certification, requires that students pass Praxis CORE basic skills test as part of the application to Teacher Candidacy.